 Fire alarm: An alarm triggered by fire, smoke or heat detectors.
 Fire alarms may be triggered at any time, whether the system is armed or not.

+Audible exit fault

-Audible exitA feature that warns you of an improper exit (e.g. door not completely shut) when you attempt to arm your system.
-Helps to prevent false alarms.
+A feature that warns you of an improper exit when arming the system in Away mode.
+Helps to reduce false alarms (see page 7).

 Away arming